 --Sir Oliver Lodge

-Lodge focuses on the fact that his dreaming mind obviously planned the twin surprises at the climax that he as viewer is then duly surprised by--both the dud shot and the brother's death from sheer expectation.
-I'll concede the dream is a vivid example of the whole peekaboo game.
+Lodge emphasizes that his dreaming mind clearly planned the twin surprises at the climax that he as viewer is then duly surprised by--the dud shot, then the brother's death from sheer expectation.
+I admit the dream is a vivid example of dream-peekaboo.
 But what about the content of this fatal little drama?
-Lodge focuses on dream (il)logic and this audience/director split during dreaming, but seems pleasantly oblivious to the possibility the dream's about him...
+Lodge focuses on dream (il)logic and this audience/director split during dreaming, but seems serenely blind to any dream meaning--for him.

 Since reading this dream, I assess my own blindness about certain dreams in a new light.
 Some dreams may not be messages but experiments; and if the outcome's disastrous, maybe not looking too hard at the dream's full meaning is wise.
 The shock of truth may devastate the unready.

 Am I saying some dreams decide they don't want to be interpreted?
 Sure.
 Why not?
-A director who can concoct a play fooling the conscious twice may well decide that the final surprise--some ugly revelation smashing the ego--might best remain obscure for now.
+A director who can concoct a play fooling the conscious twice may well decide that the final surprise--some ugly revelation smashing the ego--might best stay obscure--for now.
 Lest it become, as in the dream, a final surprise.

 Oops.
 Am I arguing myself round to Freud?
 A bit.
 But he (first) saw dream-obscurity as merely a way to get some undisturbed sleep, or (later) to avoid the uncomfortable process of maturation.
 But I think Freud, early or late, would be appalled by the idea that dreaming itself can have therapeutic judgment--to be, in every way that matters, a psychoanalyst.

 SOURCE: The Dream World (Ed.
 R.L.
 Megroz, 1939).
 Passage untitled; I added this title as a mere indexing/search aid.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books